AlbertoCiacci/k2model/README.md

 Instructions for use.
 ---------------------

-Generate a graph instance and assign it to a free variable:
+Import k2model and generate a graph instance and assign it to a free variable:

+    import k2model as k2
-    G = PA_graph(m,n,initial_graph)
+    G = k2.PA_graph(m,n,initial_graph)

 Graph instance must be initialised with variables m, n and seed: